isabella232/document-services.en/help/usecases/legal.md

 You can create legal documents using the Microsoft Word application or by downloading Adobe’s [sample Word templates](https://www.adobe.io/apis/documentcloud/dcsdk/doc-generation.html#sample-blade).
 Still, it is not easy to customize inputs and digitally sign these documents without using some helper tools like [Adobe Document Generation Tagger add-in](https://www.adobe.io/apis/documentcloud/dcsdk/docs.html?view=docgen-addin) for Microsoft Word.

-Document Generation Tagger is a Microsoft Word add-in, specifically made to make document customization seamless using tags.
+Document Generation Tagger is a Microsoft Word add-in, made to make document customization seamless using tags.
 It enables the creation of dynamic fields in document templates that fill dynamically using JSON data.

 ![Screenshot of how to add Adoe Document Generation Tagger in Word](assets/legal_1.png)